MIPU-MPH/i-nergy/README.md

 The user can provide 4 different temperatures and the hour at which the temperature was collected, and the software will give as a result the real vs. predicted graph for the four temperatures, and the predictions for each temperature.

-## REPO STRUCTURE
+### REPO STRUCTURE
 The repo in structured as follows:

     Main: all folders

+        - Dataset Analysis:
+        - Synthetic Dataset Creation
+        - Middleware

+ # Dataset Analysis
-        Dataset Analysis: contains code used to do EDA on transformer
+ Contains code used to do EDA on transformer

+ # Syntethic DataSet
-        Synthetic Dataset Creation: contains the synthetic dataset as well as the code used to create the dataset.
+ Contains the synthetic dataset as well as the code used to create the dataset.

-        Middleware: AIOD solution for anomaly detection: contains an executable linked to MIPU's platform Rebecca, and based on the data provided provides the real vs. 	predicted timetrend and csv.

 # MIDDLEWARE tools